-SEA Objective cumulative of effect and m nt of effect (con effects, significal nagnitude of the three time peric nce of the effect in Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + ++ ++ This policy identifies a site and will lead to development, however does indicate the number of houses proposed for the site allocation.
+SEA Objective cumulative of effect and m terms of the nt of effect (conservent) effects, significant nagnitude of the three time peric nce of the effect in ods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + ++ ++ This policy identifies a site and will lead to development, however does indicate the number of houses proposed for the site allocation.
 The impact on biodiversity positive in terms of the SEA objectives over the longer term.
 N/A To maintain and enhance the quality of + ++ ++ This policy identifies a site and will lead to development, however does N/A